KuaiMod/KuaiMod.github.io/README.md

 <p align="center">
     <img src="assets/stage2_v2.png" width="100%"> <br>
-  <br>"Online deployment stage of KuaiMod: The initially trained KuaiMod model is deployed into Kuaimod as a moderation agent.
+  <br>"Online deployment stage of KuaiMod: The initially trained KuaiMod model is deployed into KuaiMod as a moderation agent.
 KuaiMod interacts with the online environment and iteratively refines its policy with user feedback in the RL manner.".
 </p>

 ##  Performance